Series IV - Camille - All scenes

 of Marlon Brando.

-Whatever happened to old Hammy?
+Whatever happened-whatever happened to old Hammy?

 One minute he's a huge star running